adc-ax/Matrix-PON-Framerate-Fix/README.md

 To build the patch yourself, see ThirteenAG's instructions for their original widescreen fix.
 Replace their original dllmain.cpp with my version to add the framerate unlocking functionality.

+# Known bugs

+Missions with timers / time trials run twice as fast.
+The issue is being investigated.

 # Future plans

 When running on modern hardware, the game exhibits graphical glitches on modern hardware.